 - Create opportunities.
 If I want to write more, I need to have a laptop or notebook accessible.
 If I want to exercise more, I need to get to the gym, walk some errands or plan a weekend hike.

 I was really anxious about getting my research proposal written and I found myself starting projects, making up errands, anything to stay away from it.
 One of the projects I started was a really wild scarf knitted with 4 yarns held together.
 Another was the notes I made for myself.
 These helped me and I hope they help others.
-If you need help with the handwriting I can translate it for you Read the rest of this entry »
+If you need help with the handwriting I can translate it for you 🙂 Continue reading Declare war on procrastination!

 How many times have you thought that the structure of a class workshop would be better for you that just reading a book on your own?
 Have you missed the camaraderie, the ability to study as a group or the deadlines? (just kidding!)
-Read the rest of this entry »
+Continue reading Who wants to go back to school?

 I learned an important lesson recently.
 That I have to read labels every single time even on products I “trust.”
 Product formulations and labels change.
 Protein bars I trusted in the past have substituted maltitol for sucralose and my BBQ sauce added high fructose corn syrup (HFCS).
 The other thing is that according to independent lab testing, diet products, including products made for diabetics, have been shown to have sugar, corn starch and HFCS that are not on the label.
 It appears that when manufacturers run short of an ingredient, they just substitute something else, even if that something else is sugar in a sugar-free labeled product.
 This makes it impossible to trust anything.

 Continue reading Labels, Calories, Marketing and You!